doytsujin/ok-spark-scala-strategy/README.md

 # 3 How would you prevent breaking production when making changes to existing pipelines?

-Here are several approaches I can take to prevent breaking production when implementing changes to ETL pipelines with Spark and Scala.
+Here are several approaches I can take to prevent breaking production when implementing changes to ETL pipelines with Spark and Scala and PySpark.

 ## Version Control and Code Reviews